magenta-aps/OpenDESK/documentation/getting-started-guide.md

 ## Merging with everybody else's code

 Now that your working branch has been changed and updated, you can browse to the project's Github page and make a pull request.
+This way you'll merge your code with what everybody else has been creating.

 1. Open a browser and go to https://github.com/magenta-aps/OpenDESK-UI
 2. Use the "Branch" dropdown to select and view your working branch